curiosag/StackOverflowStrategies/README.md

   - **GOOD** Hunt for [bounties](https://meta.stackexchange.com/questions/16065/how-does-the-bounty-system-work), obviously.

   - **GOOD** Pick proper questions.
-Answering questions that are considered [bad](https://meta.stackoverflow.com/questions/281793/stance-on-answering-bad-questions) attracts down-votes of the **answer** too.
+Answering questions that are considered [bad](https://meta.stackoverflow.com/questions/281793/stance-on-answering-bad-questions) attracts down-votes of the **answer** too (-2 each).
 The more safe bets are questions where the reply is a snippet of code (garnished with some phrases for the literary appeal).

   - **GOOD** Resilience.
 That's not the Nobel price commission descending on you judging the worthiness of your contribution for mankind.
 It may rather be a maladjusted jobless freak with a computer and too much time or a some deviant students burning the subsidies they get from their parents.
 When getting down-voted, improve and try again.

   If you're lucky and someone commented what actually was wrong, use the information, and drop the emotional content (if negative).
-Don't get into comment wars, you can't win, but you can get reputation deducted.
+Don't get into comment wars, you can't win, but you can get reputation deducted (-2 for annoying a mod, in my experience).

   - **GOOD** Remain respectful, also in the face of an hair raising OP.
 Apart from any moral aspect you're creating a barrier for the questioner to accept (+15!) your answer, when, while maybe correct and technically helpful, it conveys a judgment about the OP being e.g. an incompetent, pretentious idiot.
 Watch your words, contempt may even ooze out between the lines.
 Outright unfriendly comments or worse will get you warnings or bans.